 The results of the life cycle assessment, based on the declared unit, can be found in Table 4 and 5 (core environmental indicators), Table 6 and 7 (resource use) and Table 8 and 9 (output flows and waste categories).
-The products are divided into different product groups based on their total consumption of diesel.
+The products are grouped into product groups based on the consumption of diesel.
 Products within the same product group carry the same impact.
 The deviation within each product group is less than 10% for any core environmental indicators, resource use and waste category.